 Question detail by Allison L. Williams Hill

-Annemarie Colbin's, Ph.D. lecture in the Institute for Integrative Nutrition's program of the 5 Chinese Elements inspired me to see how it could enhance the eating-by-color or the Rainbow Diet.
+was inspired to see how the 5 Chinese Elements could enhance the eating-by-color information on the Food page.
+The lecture was presented by Annemarie Colbin, Ph.D in the Institute for Integrative Nutrition's program.
 Dr. Colbin is a pioneer in the realm of what whole foods can do for the health and wellness of the body.

 Each of the Blood Type Food Color selections were identified according to: